Counting Cycles with AI: Counting Cycles with AI: Computationally Efficient Equivalent Forms with Applications: Implementation with AI: Prompts, Results, Validation, and Comparison

-.
-When $m = 8$, $C_m$ is a linear combination of $44$ FS terms.
-For $43$ of them, our algorithm convert each of them equivalently to a SEA term.
-The remaining FS term has the form of $\sum_{j_1, j_2, j_3, j_4} A_{j_1 j_2}^2 A_{j_1j_3} A_{j_1 j_4} A_{j_2 j_3} A_{j_2 j_4} A_{j_3 j_4}^2$, where the corresponding LGM has no pendant of either form, so our algorithm stops at the initial step.
-In this case, the FS term is an IFS term (i.e., we can not rewrite it as an FS term with fewer layers of sum).
+Our results are novel and nontrivial.
+We are the first to introduce the notions of SEA terms and IFS terms, which provide a rigorous framework for formulating the CEEF problem.
+Moreover, the pruning process proposed in this work has not appeared in the existing literature.
+We also formulate the entire algorithm exclusively in the language of graph theory, making it naturally interpretable and teachable to AI systems.

-{\bf Remark 4}.
-In a remarkable paper, \cite{Russian} provided code and formula for computing $C_m$ with $m$ as large as $13$, but (a) their approach is for the case where $A$ is binary, and it is unclear how to extend to the more general case we have, (b) it is unclear how to extend their approach for general $m$ (even for $m \leq 13$, they did not provide a systematic way for converting each FS term to a SEA or an IFS term).
-We solve the problem for general $(A, m)$ and our approach (especially the use of M\"obius function and pruning algorithm) is very different from those in \cite{Russian, harary1969graph, Chang2003, Movarraei2016,Jin2021optimal}.
+\section{Implementation with AI: Prompts, Results, Validation, and Comparison}

-\section{Implementation with AI: algorithm, results, validation, and comparison}
+In Section~\ref{sec:main}, we have proposed an two-stage algorithm (Algorithms~\ref{alg:merging}-\ref{alg:pruning}) for deriving the CEEF formula of $C_m$ for each given $m$.
+However, the execution is labor-extensive.
+For example, the formula for $C_{12}$ has $1900$ terms, and to derive the explicit expression of each individual term is challenging for humans.

-We now have a clear strategy for deriving a formula as desired for each $C_m$, but the execution of our strategy is quite labor-extensive.
-For example, the formula for $C_{12}$ has $1900$ terms, and to derive the explicit formula in such a case is challenging for human.
 To overcome the challenge, we use AI, but (not surprisingly) a {\it straightforward use} of AI won't work.
-In fact, we have conducted experiments where we ask LLMs to (a) reason in natural language, and (b) write a code to derive a formula $C_m$ as desired (see full prompt in Supplement).
-Such an approach only works for every small $m$ (e.g., $m=3,4,5$), where correct answers exist in the literature.
+In particular, we have conducted experiments where we ask large language models (LLMs) to either reason in natural language or write a code to derive a formula $C_m$ as desired (the full prompt is given in the Appendix).
+Such an approach only works for small values of $m$ (e.g., $m=3,4,5$), where correct answers exist in the literature.
 When $m \geq 6$, the desired formula either is not well-known or does not exist in the literature, and LLMs fail to output a satisfactory result: It often guesses a few terms with incorrect coefficients and lacks a correct reasoning approach.
 This suggests that AI is unable to solve the CEEF problem independently.
+We propose a hugAI approach which combines the strengths of human and AI.